Art-Sells/Arells/Build-Notes.md

 ### After Completion
 - Users:
+- Set Launch Date (and announce the features)
 - - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
 - - Accepting only the first 150 Investors (until our L3 is built) talk about releasing Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
 - - Add "Discord" section for any questions